Author: Dr. Jean-Paul Rodrigue

 Since the 1970s where tourism became increasingly affordable, the number of international tourists has more than doubled.
 The expansion of international tourism has a large impact on the discipline of transport geography since it links traffic generation, interactions at different scales (from the local to the global), and the related transportation modes and terminals.
 As of 2016, 1.2 billion international tourist receipts were accounted for, representing more than 10% of the global population.
 The industry is also a large employer accounting for 10% of all the global employment; 30 tourist visits are usually associated with one job.
 30% of the global trade of services is accounted for by tourism.
 Tourism dominantly takes place in Europe and North America, but geographical diversification is taking place.

-Tourism, as an economic activity, is characterized by a high demand level of elasticity.
-As transport costs are significant for international transportation, demand is strongly influenced by cost fluctuations.
+As an economic activity, tourism is characterized by a high demand level of elasticity.
+As transport costs are significant for international transportation, cost fluctuations strongly influence demand.
 Therefore, transport is a key element in the tourism industry.
 The demand in international and even national transport infrastructures implies a large number of people to be transported in an efficient, fast, and inexpensive manner.
 It requires heavy investments and complex organization.
 Well-organized terminals and planned schedules are essential in promoting adequate transportation facilities for tourists, notably since the industry is growing at a fast rate.

 Transport is the cause and the effect of the growth of tourism.
-First, the improved facilities have incited tourism, and the expansion of tourism has incited the development of transport infrastructure.
+First, the improved facilities have incited tourism, and the expansion of tourism has prompted the development of transport infrastructure.
 Accessibility is the main function behind the basics of tourism transport.
 In order to access sought-after destinations, tourists have a range of transportation modes that are often used in a sequence.
-Air transport is the main mode for international tourism, which normally entails travel over long distances.
+Air transport is the primary mode for international tourism, which usually entails travel over long distances.
 Growth rates of international air traffic are pegged with growth rates of international tourism.

 Transport policies and national regulations can influence destinations available to tourists.
 One dimension concerns the openness to tourism through travel visa restrictions, which vary substantially depending on the countries of origin of tourists.
 Unsurprisingly, travelers from developed countries, particularly Europe, face the least restrictions, while travelers from developing countries face a much more stringent array of restrictions.
 Another dimension concerns the provision of infrastructures.
 If the public sector does not cope with the demand in terms of transport infrastructures, the tourist industry might be impaired in its development.
 However, land transport networks in various countries are designed to meet the needs of commercial movements that tourism requires.